DoctorLogicProduct/dltest/landing-pages/cosmetic-surgery-website-design-get-started.md

   img_alignment: Left
   class: ''
   headline: Amplify Your Practice with Proven SEO
-  text: Practices aspire to dominate their local market and be at the top of Google.
+  text: Search Amplifier™ champions your entire brand through best-in-class medical
-    Search Amplifier™ champions your entire brand through best-in-class medical SEO strategies.
+    SEO strategies.
 Designed for search engines, our mobile-responsive websites have an optimized structure and are populated with your specific keywords.
   btn: []
   wistia-link: []
   img: "/uploads/seo-performance (3).jpg"